merlinymy/photoQuest/README.md

 - **Competitive Creator**: A user who loves contests.
 User Story: As a competitive person, I want to see a leaderboard or voting on the best submissions for each challenge so that I feel motivated to put forth my best work and perhaps earn recognition.

 - **Community Mentor**: A photography enthusiast who enjoys teaching.
 User Story: As a supportive community member, I want to comment on and give constructive feedback to others’ challenge photos so that I can help beginners learn and engage with fellow photographers.

+### Dev log:

+bugs and fixes:

+- pages/dashboard.html submission, quests should display total number, not paginated one
+- priority p3

+- pagination does not work for pages/dashboard.html submission, quests